HewlettPackard/hpe-solutions-openshift/DL-LTI-Openshift/Readme.md

 1. Openshift Platform can be deployed by running site.yml or by running individual playbooks.
 Each playbook description can be found further in this document.

+2. If you are not using proxy based setup, comment 'import_playbook: playbooks/squid_proxy.yml' in site.yml file.

-2. Run the below command to execute the Lite Touch Installation.
+3. Run the below command to execute the Lite Touch Installation.

 			'ansible-playbook -i hosts site.yml'